-An Associate of Arts (AA) degree is a two-year undergraduate program that provides you with a liberal arts education with subjects such as mathematics, literature, history, psychology and life sciences.
+An Associate of Arts (AA) degree is a two-year undergraduate program that provides you with a liberal arts education in subjects such as mathematics, literature, history, psychology and life sciences.
 This associate of arts degree is usually considered to be a stepping stone to an undergraduate degree program.

 University Canada West (UCW) provides you with the advantage of transferring to the Bachelor of Commerce or the Bachelor of Arts degree at the university.
-The UCW AA degree also is accepted for transfer into bachelor degree programs at all British Columbia degree-granting institutions provided other admission requirements are met.
+The UCW AA degree is also accepted for transfer into bachelor degree programs at all British Columbia degree-granting institutions provided other admission requirements are met.

 The AA degree is comprised of 20 courses.
 While some of the electives that you can choose from are already mentioned above, there are some compulsory areas of study as well.
-Many of the core course are completed in the first year of the program and manyof the electives are taught in the second year.
+Many of the core courses are completed in the first year of the program and manyof the electives are taught in the second year.
 The degree program is taught on-campus and online.
 Some of the skills you can develop after completing an Associate of Arts program are as follows: